Epigenomic landscape of the human dorsal root ganglion - A study on chromatin accessibility

 Curator's Notes

 Experimental Design: Assay for Transposase-Accessible Chromatin (ATAC) sequencing was used to characterize the accessible chromatin in the human dorsal root ganglion using two experimental procedures: bulk ATAC-seq and spatial ATAC-seq.
 Bowtie2 was used to map paired-end reads to the reference genome GRCh38/hg38 on L4 or L5 dorsal root ganglia (DRGs) from 9 human organ donors for Bulk ATAC-seq data set.
 After mitochondrial DNA and duplicates filtering, filtered aligned reads were uploaded in a BAM file format.
-For spatial ATAC-seq, Chromap was used to perform the alignment of sequences to the human genome GRCh38/hg38 on L4 or L5 DRGs from 8 human organ donors.
+For spatial ATAC-seq, Chromap was used to perform the alignment of sequences to the human genome GRCh38/hg38 on lumbar DRGs from 8 human organ donors.
 ArchR was used to process fragment files.
 Fragment files were uploaded in a .tsv file.
 Further, a tissue_positions_list.csv, tissue images, and experiment metadata were added for the spatial component of the data.
 Together, these files can help further processing of spatial ATAC-seq using ArchR.

 Completeness: This dataset is part of a larger study: " Epigenomic landscape of the human dorsal root ganglion: A study on chromatin accessibility."